Lab Policy

 Submissions for the summary statistics question will have a more modest timeout.

 In general, you will have access to both a train and test set.
-We will also test your model against additional holdout data, which we will call the production set.
+We will also evaluate your model with additional holdout data, which we will call the production set.
+You will not have access to the production data.

 Lab Report

-In addition to simply training models, you will also write a lab report using the IMRAD structure.
-A template Jupyter notebook will be provided.
+In addition to simply developing models, you will also write a lab report using the IMRAD structure.
+A template Jupyter notebook is provided.

 IMRAD Format

-While we are requiring the IMRAD format, this does not imply that you need to write a full academic paper.
-Stick to the template provided and generally try to be concise.1 You are authorized to plagiarize from the lab document that describes each lab scenario and the associated data.
+While we require the IMRAD format, that does not imply that you need to write an academic paper.
+Stick to the template provided and generally try to be concise.1 You are authorized to plagiarize from the lab instructions that describe the lab scenario and associated data.

 Is this a non-trivial amount of “extra” work?
 Yes.
 Is it worth it?
 You betcha!2